reem-shaikh/70DaysOfCode/main/24-11/JS.md

         //displays this
     }

+2. ==
-== checks only for value, doesnt care about datatype
+   - checks only for value
+   - doesnt care about datatype

     if("10" == 10)
     {
         console.log("same datatype");